ellie-commons/wingpanel-indicator-onething/README.md

 Still working on this!
  - Repair translations (needed? idk.)
- - Change alignment setting (hidden in dconf atm)
  - Figure out how to do a deb file

+Note: You can change entry text alignment setting (hidden in dconf atm)

 ## 💝 Donations